 5. Tell us a little about your home.
 What was it like when you first moved in?
 And, how have you transformed it?

-I live in an Edwardian home.
-It was falling apart when I bought it nine years ago.
+I live in an Edwardian home that was falling apart when I bought it nine years ago.
 It is full of imperfections and soul which I love, original oak floorboards and many a flea market find, open fireplaces and mainly chalky white walls with tones of green and blues added to doors and stair railings.
-It certainly has a heartbeat which is so important for creating a home that you love.
+The house certainly has a heartbeat which is so important for creating a home that you love.

 6. Which room in your home do you and your family spend the most time in?
 How have you worked with your interiors to suit this need?